DrStef/Machine-Learning-and-Digital-Signal-Processing-for-Genome-Classification/README.md

 ##  Part III: Insects DNA sequences classification

 Excellent results were achieved using the method described in the previous section.
 This part is left as an exercise. <br>
-We used a subset of the Insect DNA sequence dataset for the soft-align process.
+We used a subset of the Insect DNA sequence dataset for the <i>soft-align</i> process.
 Which may introduce a bias.
-But it was difficult to collect more sequences on the website of the National Center for Biotechnology Information (NCBI). <br>
+Collecting additional sequences on the website of the National Center for Biotechnology Information (NCBI) was tedious. <br>
 We may post the Jupyter notebook in the future.

 <b> Results </b>